tsjk/docker-core-lightning/README.md

 To run, you'll need to wire in a few things.

 ### Persistent storage
-Assuming that the Debian-based image is used, mapping a host directory to Core Lightning's data directory (having the default setting of `/home/lightning/.lightning`) and one to it's configuration directory (having the default setting of `/home/lightning/.config/lightning`) in the container is sufficient.
+Mapping a host directory to Core Lightning's data directory (having the default setting of `/home/lightning/.lightning`) and one to it's configuration directory (having the default setting of `/home/lightning/.config/lightning`) in the container is sufficient.
 Note that the configuration file name should be `lightningd.conf`.
 While the `docker-compose.yml` does define defaults here, one might want to wire in different directories when migrating an existing non-containerized setup to a containerized one.
 E.g., adding